Infrared signature of active massive black holes in nearby dwarf galaxies: Verification using existing catalogues and optical line emission diagnostic

-As expected, the majority of the optically classified AGN are located in the conventional region of Seyfert galaxies, in terms of the semi-empirical demarcation line of \citet{stasinska06} (the {\it dashed line} in Figure~\ref{fig:bpt}, left) in the [OIII]/H$\beta$ versus [NII]/H$\alpha$ diagram.
-This also includes four objects in our nearby galaxy sample (red triangles in Figure~\ref{fig:bpt}, left).
-The remaining one-third of the objects (five in our nearby galaxy sample) are located in the region for HII galaxies in the same diagram.
-This, at first, may look surprising but, as is reported in \citet{dong12}, may be explained by the possible inclusion in the SDSS fiber aperture of emission from star formation regions in the host galaxies.
+\item As expected, the majority of the optically classified AGN are located in the conventional region of Seyfert galaxies, in terms of the semi-empirical demarcation line of \citet{stasinska06} (the {\it dashed line} in Figure~\ref{fig:bpt}, left) in the [OIII]/H$\beta$ versus [NII]/H$\alpha$ diagram.
+This also includes four objects that had not previously been identified as AGN, if we conservatively include the two objects close to the demarcation line (red triangles in Figure~\ref{fig:bpt}, left).

+\item The remaining one-third of the objects (five that had not previously been identified as AGN) are located in the region for HII galaxies in the same diagram.
+However, this does not necessarily mean that they are not AGN.
+Indeed, \citet{sartori15} compared AGN selected via three methods (using the classical BPT diagram, a similar optical emission line diagnostic based on the He II 4686\AA\ line, and mid-IR colour cuts) and found that only 3 of their 336 sources fulfilled all three criteria and that different criteria selected host galaxies with different physical properties such as stellar mass and optical colour.
+It is therefore likely that our IR colour cut is selecting a different subsample of AGN to that selected by the optical diagnostic diagram.
+Also, as is reported in \citet{dong12}, this difference can be explained by the possible inclusion in the SDSS fibre aperture of emission from star formation regions in the host galaxies.
 Hence, although the optical spectra undeniably reveal the presence of a broad-line AGN, the narrow-line ratios may still be dominated by the characteristic emission of an HII region.
-Note also that MRK~709~S (red circle in Figure~\ref{fig:bpt}, right), which has X-ray and radio emission indicative of AGN activity \citep{reines14}, is located very close to the demarcation line.
+We also note that MRK~709~S (red circle in Figure~\ref{fig:bpt}, right), which has X-ray and radio emission indicative of AGN activity \citep{reines14}, is located very close to the demarcation line.

+\item Our comparison reveals some possible issues regarding using the usual demarcation line between normal star-forming galaxies and AGN.
+Indeed, it is possible that the demarcation may not apply to the low-mass galaxy regime and for nearby galaxies.
+Given that the BPT diagram is empirically derived, and to date there has been little data on AGN in dwarfs, this is perhaps not surprising.
+In relation to this, it has also been known for some time that star formation behaves differently in some dwarf galaxies where there is a steepening of the Kennicutt–Schmidt law \citep{bigiel08,elmegreen11,roychowdhury15}.
+Additionally, recent work by \citet{kewley15} has shown that at high redshift, the demarcation line changes as a function of redshift.
+It is therefore perhaps possible that such a dependence could also extend to very low redshifts and/or low masses.